JayCo13/Project2/README.md

 # Project_Sem2

-:rocket:  Hi guys this is our Website for selling sneakers called "DealZone", Let's check out how its look like!
+#### :rocket: Hi guys, this is our Website for selling sneakers called "DealZone".
+Let's check out how it looks!

 -----------------------------------------